Be kinder than is necessary. Everyone is fighting some kind of battle.

 Kindness grows in a virtuous cycle

-As Emila Earhart, once said “No kind action ever stops with itself.
+As Amelia Earhart once said, “No kind action ever stops with itself.
 One kind action leads to another.”
 In other words, holding the elevator door a few extra seconds isn’t just being kind.
 It’s leading by example.